-Finding ID Numbers in Iran’s Official Gazette
+Finding ID Numbers in the Iranian Official Gazette

-Announcements typically provide the name of the individual or the company immediately followed by one or more ID numbers.
+Announcements typically list the name of the individual or the company immediately followed by one or more ID numbers.
 The name and ID will appear with a key phrase, such as “with this national ID” or “با شناسه ملی”.
 The Persian words for “code” (کد), “number” (شماره), and “ID” (شناسه) can be used interchangeably.
 The full phrase would look like this: “Ali Reza with national ID // علی رضا با شناسه ملی”.

 Finding ID Numbers in ILENC

-ILENC does not provide individual data but discloses both National ID and Registration Numbers for companies.
+ILENC does not provide individual data but discloses both National ID and Registration Numbers for Iranian companies.
 Each ILENC record, which corresponds to a unique company, is highly structured with consistent fields for the National ID Number labeled “شناسه ملي” and the Registration Number labeled “شماره ثبت”.